Is your dog or cat missing? The best thing you can do is stay calm and take action quickly. An efficient search—rather than total panic—is crucial.

 - Choose a photo or a few that clearly show any important identifying marks on your pet.

-- Create a flyer (see easy-to-use templates here) with LOST PET in bold, your pet’s name, and the following information:
+- Create a missing dog flyer (or cat flyer) (see easy-to-use templates here) with LOST PET in bold, your pet’s name, and the following information:

 - Breed